adagio130/note/Fleeting/Process vs Thread.md

 	- also called Main thread
 	- own the mm_sturct
 	- mm_struct describes the virtual address space owned by the process.
+	- the stack that belongs to it is called the kernel stack
 - Thread
 	- also called child thread
 	- share the mm_struct
-	- It will create a sta
+	- It will create a stack within heap or mmap to avoid conflicting with the parent's stack.
+	- the stack which it owns is called the user stack